Lake Michigan whitefish management

-As of late 2020, we have held 4 public informational meetings to provide stakeholders with valuable information concerning both the sport and commercial fisheries for lake whitefish.
+As of early 2021, we have held 4 public informational meetings and one preliminary hearing to provide stakeholders with valuable information concerning both the sport and commercial fisheries for lake whitefish.
 These presentations have ranged from basic harvest statistics from both fisheries to in depth model inputs and results that were used to develop the quotas.
 For more information on any of these topics and more, click on the presentations below.
 These presentations were recorded during our four Zoom meetings and represent the exact information presented during these meetings.

 November 17, 2020 - The Department hosted the fourth meeting for our Lake Whitefish initiative.
 This meeting focused on Green Bay and Lake Michigan lake whitefish quotas and provided stakeholder input via 8 poll questions.

 October 22, 2020 - The Department hosted the third meeting for our Lake Whitefish initiative.
 This meeting focused on a variety of issues including a large mesh gill net request for bid effort, the sport fishing in Green Bay, by-catch information from commercial fisheries and management options.

 September 22, 2020 - The Department hosted the second meeting for our Lake Whitefish initiative.
 We continued to engage interested stakeholders on the science behind our Lake Whitefish management.
 This meeting focused on our commercial electronic harvest reporting system. inputs into our whitefish models, guide reporting, commercial fishing statistics and allocation issues.